ebmdatalab/registry_scrapers_parsers/README.md

 PACTR - Built and Tested
 https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/PACTR%20(Africa)
-**Strategy:** We get all the trial suffixes that point to detailed trial information and the cycles through them for the full scrape.
+**Strategy:** We get all the trial suffixes that point to detailed trial information and then cycle through them for the full scrape.

 JPRN - Built and Partially Tested https://github.com/ebmdatalab/registry_scrapers_parsers/tree/master/JPRN%20(Japan)